Our Firm’s Principals

 Kenny was raised in Louisville, KY and graduated from the Louisville Collegiate High School as an AP Scholar.
 Kenny attended the University of Kentucky, where he was a member of the men’s tennis team for three years.
 He finished pursuing his education at the University of Louisville with a Bachelor’s Degree in Biology, spending a year as the Volunteer Assistant Coach for the University of Louisville women’s tennis team.

-Senior Associate, Health and Legislative Policy
+Associate, Government Affairs & Health Policy